If you were involved in a car accident

 I just want to thank you for being so informative and for taking the time to give me the quick replies to all my questions that I have asked …MS

-Can I Get Money Even When I Don’t Have Visible Injuries or I Didn’t Miss Any Work?
+Can I Get Compensation Even When I Don’t Have Visible Injuries or I Didn’t Miss Any Work?

-If you have a car accident injury case in British Columbia for which you aren’t at fault for, you can get some money with a Vancouver car accident injury lawyer helping out.
-You can still get some money even if you didn’t miss any work.
-And you can still get some money even if you have non-visible injuries, such as stiffness in your neck or your back.
+If you have a car accident injury case in British Columbia for which you aren’t at fault for, you can get some compensation with a Vancouver car accident injury lawyer helping out.
+You can still get some compensation even if you didn’t miss any work.
+And you can still get some compensation even if you have non-visible injuries, such as stiffness in your neck or your back.

-If you want to know how much money you could get from your case, please fill out our Free Claim Evaluation Form.
+If you want to know how much compensation you could get from your case, please fill out our Free Claim Evaluation Form.

 What Are Some Of The Time Limits for ICBC Cases?

 Some British Columbia time limits your ICBC claims lawyers share are as followed:

 - 30 days to provide ICBC a written statement